kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. An increase in the velocity at which blood is ejected from the left ventricle

 #### Answer: D. An increase in the residual volume of blood in the left ventricle - TRUE
-- An increase in the systemic pressure (ie, the afterload that the ventricle must overcome) reduces the velocity of shortening of contractile elements in the muscle.
-An increase in afterload also reduces the extent of muscle shortening, which results in a decreased stroke volume and consequently, an increased residual volume (ie, the volume of blood left in the ventricles at the end of ejection).
+- An increase in systemic pressure (i.e. afterload that ventricle must overcome)
+	- reduces velocity of shortening of contractile elements in the muscle
+- An increase in afterload also reduces extent of muscle shortening
+	- resulting in &darr; stroke volume (SO), and
+	- consequently &uarr; residual volume (i.e. volume of blood left in ventricles at end of ejection)
-- The time that it takes for the left ventricular wall to develop peak tension is not reduced because the velocity of contraction is reduced and the peak tension is increased.
-Wall tension is a function of the product of ventricular pressure and volume.
-Because pressure and volume are increased, wall tension also is increased in the presence of an increased afterload.
+- Time that it takes for left ventricular (LV) wall to develop peak tension is not reduced
+	- As velocity of contraction is reduced and peak tension is increased
+- Wall tension is a function of product of ventricular pressure and volume
+- Because pressure and volume are increased
+	- Wall tension *also* is increased in presence of an increased afterload

 ### Q2.2
 A 26-year-old man involved in road traffic accident is brought to the Emergency Department with considerable blood loss from his fractured right femur.
 He is given transfusion to increase the preload of the cardiac muscle.
 Increasing the _preload_: